The 3 Best and Most Beloved Soda Candies in Japan

 Mitsuya Cider is a soda drink produced and sold by the leading Japanese food company “Asahi”, and it is one of the most beloved carbonated beverages in Japan.

 With a flavor associated with the Mitsuya Cider drink, the Mitsuya Cider hard candy features a slow fizz that lasts the entire time.

 This product is made up of 3 regular flavors (original soda, grape, pineapple) and one limited-time flavor.

 Morinaga Ramune Soda Candy

-When I was a kid, I loved the soda candy and used to suck on it.
-Even now Awadama is loved by many Japanese.
+When I was a kid, I too loved the soda candy and used to often suck on it.
+This candy is juicy and refreshing, giving you an addicting fizzy sensation.

 This product is marketed by “Pine (パイン)”, the Japanese confectionery company known for Pine Ame, and is made up of 3 flavors (apple, pineapple, and grape).